Crunchy Peanut Butter Balls with Regular Granulated Sugar Recipe (Buckeye Recipe)

 Crunchy Peanut Butter Balls (Buckeyes)

-6 Tablespoons of soft butter (I use Parkay Margarine)
+- 6 Tbsp soft butter (I use Parkay Margarine)

-3 Cups of Peanut Butter (I use Jif)
+- 3 cups Peanut Butter I use Jif

-Semi-Sweet Morsels for dipping (about 2 bags) – These melt MUCH better than the milk chocolate morsels
+- 2 bags Semi-Sweet Morsels for dipping (These melt MUCH better than the milk chocolate morsels)

-*Place 6 cups of Rice Krispies into a ziploc bag and crunch them into tiny pieces.
-I squeeze the bag, lay them on the counter and beat them with my hands, use a big metal spoon, etc. Great way to get out frustration!
+- Place 6 cups of Rice Krispies into a ziploc bag and crunch them into tiny pieces.
+I squeeze the bag, lay them on the counter and beat them with my hands, use a big metal spoon, etc.

-*If the toothpick doesn't slide out easily once place on the wax paper, just wait a minute or two and it will.
+- If the toothpick doesn't slide out easily once place on the wax paper, just wait a minute or two and it will.
 Continue to take out 5 peanut butter balls and dipping them into the chocolate until your wax paper or foil is full.
 Place the chocolate covered peanut butter balls back into the freezer.
-This is probably weird but I like to put the foil or wax paper onto a magazine which makes it sturdy enough to pick up and stick right into the freezer.